grafana/faro/docs/faro-performance-instrumentation/README.md

 #### Metrics

-**duration**
+- duration<br>
   The time of the complete resource load.
   Taken from the `duration` property which is `responseEnd - startTime`.

-**dnsLookupTime**
+- dnsLookupTime<br>
   DNS lookup time.
 Calculated with (`domainLookupEnd - domainLookupStart`)

-**tcpHandshakeTime**
+- tcpHandshakeTime<br>
   TCP handshake time.
 Calculated with (`connectEnd - connectStart`)

-**tlsNegotiationTime**
+- tlsNegotiationTime<br>
   TLS negotiation time.
 Calculated with (`requestStart - secureConnectionStart`)

-**redirectTime**
+- redirectTime<br>
   The time it takes to follow all redirects in the HTTP servers response.
   Redirection time.
 Calculated with (`redirectEnd - redirectStart`)

-**requestTime**
+- requestTime<br>
   Request time.
 Calculated with (`responseStart - requestStart`)

-**fetchTime**
+- fetchTime
   Time to fetch a resource, without redirects.
 Calculated with (`responseEnd - fetchStart`)

-**serviceWorkerTime**
+- serviceWorkerTime
   ServiceWorker processing time.
 Calculated with (`fetchStart - workerStart`)

 #### Other properties

-**name**
+- name<br>
   The resource's URL

-**initiatorType**
+- initiatorType<br>
   This is the element which triggered the resource download (`initiatorType`).
   This is **NOT** the "Content Type" of the resource!

-**protocol**
+- protocol<br>
   Network protocol used to fetch a resource, as identified by the [ALPN Protocol ID (RFC7301)](https://www.iana.org/assignments/tls-extensiontype-values/tls-extensiontype-values.xhtml#alpn-protocol-ids) (`nextHopProtocol`)

-**decodedBodySize**
+- decodedBodySize<br>
   The size (in octets) received from the fetch (HTTP or cache) of the message body after removing any applied content encoding (like gzip or Brotli).
 If the resource is retrieved from an application cache or local resources, it returns the size of the payload after removing any applied content encoding (taken from [MDN decodedBodySize property](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceResourceTiming/decodedBodySize)).

-**encodedBodySize**
+- encodedBodySize<br>
   The size (in octets) received from the fetch (HTTP or cache) of the payload body before removing any applied content encodings (like gzip or Brotli).
 If the resource is retrieved from an application cache or a local resource, it must return the size of the payload body before removing any applied content encoding (taken from [MDN encodedBodySize](https://developer.mozilla.org/en-US/docs/Web/API/PerformanceResourceTiming/encodedBodySize) property).

-**cacheHitStatus**
+- cacheHitStatus<br>
   If the resource is loaded from cache and what type of cache it is loaded from it has.
   Possible values:

   - `cache` direct cache hit, directly loaded from the browser cache
   - `conditionalFetch` loaded via a 304
   - `fullLoad` resource is fully loaded from the server

-**renderBlockingStatus**
+- renderBlockingStatus<br>
   The renderBlockingStatus status of the resource as automatically determined by the browser or resource which have the `blocking="render"` attribute added manually.

   Possible values:

-`blocking` the resource potentially blocks rendering `non-blocking` the resource does not block rendering `unknown`: The `renderBlockingStatus` property is currently **NOT** available in Firefox and Chrome.
+  - `blocking` the resource potentially blocks rendering
+  - `non-blocking` the resource does not block rendering
+  - `unknown`: The `renderBlockingStatus` property is currently **NOT** available in Firefox and Chrome.
 For theses browsers the value is undefined.

 ## Getting started